 XI.
-Facility Utilization Plan (to be completed by faculty)
+Facility Utilization Plan

 All agricultural programs must have designated lab space, which is comprised of land, greenhouses, etc. Over the years, the land originally designated as farmland for the IVC agriculture program has been utilized for the college campus expansion.
 The farmland remain is limited, but still provides an opportunity for lab/field experiential learning.